ScottVandervort/Calabasas/readme.txt

 	[ ] Optimize DirectX

-		Rendering of points and text is excruciatingly slow.
+		Might need to migrate to Direct3D; Rendering points is expensive.

 Phase 2 :